Beacon Policies & Procedures

 The Beacon welcomes a free and *respectful exchange of ideas and encourages all in the UP community and its alumni to submit written commentary.

-The Beacon reserves the right to edit any contributions for errors of fact, punctuation, spelling, grammar, length or style, and may reject submissions for any reason without notification.
-Editors will contact the writer before publication if significant revisions are needed.
+The Beacon reserves the right to edit any contributions for length or style, and/or reject them for any reason without notification.
+The Beacon editor-in-chief has the final say in all publication decisions.

-*Bottom line: Keep it classy and respectful.
+BOTTOM LINE: Keep it classy, respectful and professional.
 This is our digital living room.
 No profanity, inflammatory name-calling or cheap shots.
+Do unto others, etc.Final opinion submissions before the end of the 2019 school year are due by midnight on Wednesday, April 24, 2019.

-These policies were approved by the Editorial Board in April 2018.
+These policies were approved by the Editorial Board in April 2018, and upheld by the 2019 Editorial Board.

 The Beacon editorial board is made up of the: